MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Support for mapped drives to classify and protecting files.

-- Support for large files ( >250 MB) in the viewer.
+- Support for large files (greater than 250 MB) in the Azure Information Protection client viewer.

 - When HYOK is configured, Outlook can apply labels that are configured to use Azure Rights Management templates or AD RMS templates.